Imdni8/eye-blink_reminder_extension/README.md

-This is a browser extension will remind people to do the 20-20-20 rule while working, i.e., to blink their eyes, look away from the screen and focus 20 meters away for 20 seconds.
+This is a browser extension will remind people to do the 20-20-20 rule while working, i.e., Every 20 minutes - to blink their eyes and look 20 meters away for 20 seconds.